 If you’ve never been to Blackwater Falls State Park – you should.
+Excuse my sassiness, but seriously, you need to plan a trip! π

 Tucked away in the Allegheny Mountains of Tucker County, West Virginia, Blackwater Falls State Park is a true hidden gem.

-In fact, it’s the most visited state park in all of West Virginia!
+Actually, no, it’s not a hidden gem.
+In fact, itβs the most visited state park in all of West Virginia! ππ π»ββοΈ

-Blackwater Falls, along with Elakala Falls, Lindy Point, and Pendleton Point Overlook, are some of the state’s most photographed spots.
+Blackwater Falls, along with Elakala Falls, Lindy Point, and Pendleton Point Overlook, are some of the stateβs most photographed spots.

 Unfortunately, the weather was not too ideal, especially in the morning when we attempted to watch sunrise at Lindy Point and the views were obstructed beyond repair.

+That was a bit dramatic, but you’ll see later – the views were nonexistent.
 Besides the failed sunrise attempt, our time in Blackwater Falls State Park was more than worth the visit!

-Keep reading for everything you need to know, including the best things to do at Blackwater Falls, when to go, where to stay, and more.
+If youβre planning your first visit, youβre in the right place!
+Keep reading for everything you need to know, including the best things to do at Blackwater Falls, when to go, where to stay, and more. π

 What to Know Before Visiting Blackwater Falls State Park